 As explained in the section above on relationships, Belzebuub’s teachings on relationships and sexuality were very clear.
 He extolled the need for a loving, committed, and faithful relationship to progress spiritually, explained how adultery was a major violation of spiritual principles and anathema to the spiritual path, and made clear that lustful behavior and desires had to be overcome for progress to be made.
 The Gnostic Movement upheld the sanctity of marriage as one of its highest standards.
 A faithful, loving, and monogamous relationship with one’s partner was viewed as central to the process of spiritual development.

-For example, Mark Pritchard was accused of “sexual inappropriateness” for entering a relationship with Angela Pritchard, to whom he is now happily married.
+For example, Mark was accused of “sexual inappropriateness” for entering a relationship with his wife, to whom he is happily married.
 There was nothing inappropriate about their relationship whatsoever.
-Angela was thirty years old at the time they commenced their relationship, but anonymous detractors attempted to infantilize and demean her, portraying her as some kind of immature hapless girl who was supposedly being exploited to “serve” Mark Pritchard.
+His wife was thirty years old at the time they commenced their relationship, but anonymous detractors attempted to infantilize and demean her, portraying her as some kind of immature hapless girl who was supposedly being exploited to “serve” Mark.
 In reality, two adults who have made clear they love each other very much entered a relationship on equal terms.
-Mark and Angela have been happily married for years now, and co-write books and run a website together.
+Mark and his wife have been happily married for years now, and co-write books and run a website together.
 The attempts to cast their loving relationship as something “inappropriate” were just nasty, spiteful, underhanded gossip.

-Anonymous detractors tried to smear Belzebuub further by suggesting his relationship to Angela commenced while he was still in a relationship with his ex-wife from his first and previous marriage, but that was another deception.
-Mark Pritchard had separated from his first wife before he and Angela had even conceived of being together.
+Anonymous detractors tried to smear Belzebuub further by suggesting this relationship commenced while he was still in a relationship with his ex-wife from his first and previous marriage, but that was another deception.
+Mark had separated from his first wife before he and his current wife had even conceived of being together.
 In Gnosis there has to be one year of celibacy between partners.
-However, Mark Pritchard has stated he had to wait much longer than a year due to reaching a stage of the spiritual path where the period of celibacy lasts many years.
-While Mark Pritchard was in this period of celibacy, he and Angela met and expressed their wish to be together but mutually agreed to wait however long was necessary before they could be together as a couple.
+However, Mark has stated he had to wait much longer than a year due to reaching a stage of the spiritual path where the period of celibacy lasts many years.
+While Mark was in this period of celibacy, he and his current wife met and expressed their wish to be together but mutually agreed to wait however long was necessary before they could be together as a couple.

-Mark Pritchard has dedicated most of his life to teaching spirituality for free.
-When he began as a student and teacher of Rabolu, he worked very hard and selflessly, frequently moving from place to place to teach, opening eight study centers in seven cities across four countries, and teaching classes in a further five.
+Mark has dedicated most of his life to teaching spirituality for free.
+When he began as a student and teacher in Rabolu’s organization, he worked very hard and selflessly, frequently moving from place to place to teach, opening eight study centers in seven cities across four countries, and teaching classes in a further five.

-Mark Pritchard could have made money from his work if he wanted to, but selling spiritual teachings runs completely against his principles.
-He has always wanted to uphold the time-honoured tradition of sharing spiritual teachings freely, and has dedicated his life to doing so.
+Mark could have made money from his work if he wanted to, but selling spiritual teachings runs completely against his principles.
+He has always wanted to uphold the time-honored tradition of sharing spiritual teachings freely, and has dedicated his life to doing so.